mkacct/cdif/spec.md

 The c stands for _cute_.

+## Grammar

+The included formal [grammar](syntax.cbnf) (written in [cBNF](https://github.com/mkacct/cbnf/blob/main/spec.md)) is part of this specification.
+It may be worth referencing for clarification on the syntax of certain constructs.

 ## Data syntax

 The main unit of cDIF data is the **value**, which may be represented by either a **literal**, **structure**, or **component reference**.
 Literals and structures are described below; component references will be described in the [Components](#components) section.